 How to make creamy garlic chicken

-I cut the chicken breasts in half lengthwise like I do with similar recipes (such as my creamy Tuscan garlic chicken and my creamy Dijon rosemary chicken) – in my opinion it’s easier than pounding the chicken breasts or leaving them whole.
+I cut the chicken breasts in half lengthwise like I do with similar recipes (such as my creamy Tuscan garlic chicken, this creamy bacon chicken, and my creamy Dijon rosemary chicken) - in my opinion it's easier than pounding the chicken breasts or leaving them whole.
 The chicken cooks faster and more evenly, so it remains tender and melt-in-your-mouth.

 You dredge the chicken pieces in flour and pan-fry them in butter and oil until they're golden, then take them out of the pan.